 How did you get the idea for The Lunar Chronicles?

 I entered a writing contest a few years ago in which the host had listed about ten random prompts and writers had to choose two of them to include in their stories.
-My two prompts: set it in the future and include a fairy-tale character.
-My contest entry was a sci-fi version of Puss in Boots and I had so much fun writing it that I thought I would try to do an entire series of sci-fi fairy tales!
-(The ironic part of that story is that only two stories were submitted for the contest—and mine didn’t win!)
+The two prompts I chose: Set the story in the future and include a fairy-tale character.
+My contest entry was a sci-fi version of “Puss in Boots” and I had so much fun writing it that I thought I would try to do an entire series of science-fiction fairy tales!
+(The best part of that story is that only two stories were submitted for the contest—and mine came in second place.
+Ack!)

-Was Cinder really a NaNoWriMo novel?
+Was Cinder a NaNoWriMo novel?

 How long did it take you to write Cinder?